Are you curious about investing in Leavenworth real estate?

 When are you likely to use the property?
 If it’s just an investment- great.
 Most folks hope to come over for a few long weekends and holidays.
 Christmas, New Years, Spring Break, MLK Day, Oktoberfest – these are the big money makers for vacation rentals.
 The quiet times?
 Mid week (Tuesday through Thursday) and the in between seasons.
 Can’t golf or go skiing because the weather won’t cooperate?
 This is the quiet season.
 There is a great article about making money from vacation rentals here.

-What is my advice for the real estate investor?
+What is my advice for investing in Leavenworth real estate?
 First of all look to the long term.
 There aren’t many get rich quick deals.
 If they exist, they require lots of money and certainly talent.
 There is however lots of money to be made by investors who can wait a year or two.
 Second.
 Look beyond cash flow.
 What about the other sources of profit?
 Depreciation, mortgage deduction and market appreciation.

 One of my favorite ideas currently is land that doesn’t quite cash flow.
 Find a house, often a manufactured home, on a great lot that has lots of value.
 Rent out the house for a few years with minimal improvements.
 Does the renter pay the mortgage?
 Of course not, but when’s the last time you got rent on bare ground?
 In two or three years the lot has increased 20% a year and you can remove the structure and sell the ground.